 NC State vs. Colorado Women's Basketball Predictions & Picks - November 25

-Saturday's contest features the NC State Wolfpack (6-0) and the Colorado Buffaloes (6-0) matching up at Virgin Islands Sport & Fitness Center in what should be a tight matchup, with a projected 73-72 win for NC State according to our computer prediction.
-Game time is at 1:00 PM ET on November 25.
+Saturday's game that pits the Colorado Buffaloes (6-0) against the NC State Wolfpack (6-0) at Virgin Islands Sport & Fitness Center has a good chance to be a close matchup based on our computer prediction, which projects a final score of 73-72 in favor of Colorado.
+Tipoff is at 1:00 PM ET on November 25.

-The Wolfpack head into this game following a 79-45 victory over Cincinnati on Friday.
+The Wolfpack enter this game following a 79-45 win against Cincinnati on Friday.

+The Wolfpack won their most recent outing 79-45 against Cincinnati on Friday.
+The Buffaloes head into this contest on the heels of a 96-53 win against Kentucky on Friday.
+Madison Hayes scored a team-best 16 points for the Wolfpack in the victory.
+Aaronette Vonleh's team-leading 19 points paced the Buffaloes in the victory.

 Watch live college basketball games from all over the country, plus ESPN originals and more NCAA hoops content on ESPN+!